atgeller/Wasm-Prechk-Artifact/README.md

 - `compile_time.csv` contains raw data on how long it takes to compile each benchmark using wasmtime.

 ## Software artifacts
-- `~/wasmtime` contains our implementation of wasm-prechk on top of wasmtime.
+- The `wasmtime` folder contains our implementation of wasm-prechk on top of wasmtime.
 It is also modified not to use any memory guard pages.
-- `~/no_checks` contains the configuration of wasmtime modified to produce no dynamic checks.
+- The `no_checks` folder contains the configuration of wasmtime modified to produce no dynamic checks.
-- `~/vm_guards` contains the unmodified version of wasmtime.
+- The `vm_guards` folder contains the unmodified version of wasmtime.
-- `~/wasm-tools` contains our implementation of the wasm-prechk parser and typechecker.
+- The `wasm-tools` folder contains our implementation of the wasm-prechk parser and typechecker.
-- `~/wasm-prechk` contains our redex model of wasm-prechk.
+- The `wasm-prechk` folder contains our redex model of wasm-prechk.
-- `~/PolybenchC-4.2.1` contains the benchmark suite, including scripts to generate the evaluation data, the version of wasm modules with annotations and manual checks added for each benchmark, and the unmodified wasm modules for each benchmark.
+- The `PolybenchC-4.2.1` folder contains the benchmark suite, including scripts to generate the evaluation data, the version of wasm modules with annotations and manual checks added for each benchmark, and the unmodified wasm modules for each benchmark.

+### Repositories
+All of the software artifacts, and the data and dockerfile, are available via git.
+For the software artifacts, the tags below show the versions used to originally run the experiments.
+For the data and dockerfile, the tag is the version this package was based on, but later versions may contain bug fixes, or support new platforms, check out release notes on newer releases for more information.
+- Our instrumented version of `wasmtime` is available at https://github.com/atgeller/wasmtime/releases/tag/prechk-v1.0, the version here is tag `prechk-v1.0`.
+- `no_checks` is available at https://github.com/atgeller/wasmtime/releases/tag/no-checks-v1.0, the version here is tag `no-checks-v1.0`
+- What we call `vm_guards` corresponds to wasmtime version 5.0.0, it is available at https://github.com/bytecodealliance/wasmtime/releases/tag/v5.0.0.
+- Our instrumented version of `wasm-tools` is available at https://github.com/atgeller/wasm-tools/releases/tag/prechk-v1.0, the version here is tag `prechk-v1.0`.
+- Our annotated PolyBenchC benchmarks are available at https://github.com/atgeller/PolyBenchC-4.2.1/releases/tag/prechk-v1.1, the version here is tag `prechk-v1.1`.
+- The redex model `wasm-prechk` is available at https://github.com/atgeller/wasm-prechk/releases/tags/prechk-v1.2, the version here is tag `prechk-v1.2`.
+- Finally, this readme and the docker files are available at https://github.com/atgeller/wasm-prechk-artifact/releases/tags/prechk-v1.2, the version here is tag `prechk-v1.2`, but newer versions may contain better support for running the above artifacts.

+The VM image is available on Zenodo.

 ## Other Notes
 The folders `run_time`, `compile_time`, and `validation_time` must be present in `~/PolybenchC-4.2.1` for the scripts to work.